dottjt/reddit_response/README.md

 - Don't delete the last user post if it's the last one.
 - Not just toRemove, but I need a filter which nullifies positive case i.e. New to NoFap then don't delete.
 - Target the nofap website, not just reddit.
 Increase your userbase :)
-- Look into addressing congratulation messages, along with
+- nofap

 - https://stackoverflow.com/questions/55457646/open-multiple-urls-in-same-new-tab-javascript
 - Fortify DONE with website links send/visited

 ## Nice To Have

+- Look into addressing congratulation messages
-- Look into incorporating whether they've been sent the website or not, so you can have more information from them.
+- Look into incorporating whether they've been sent the website or not into ReplyUserPanel, so you can have more information from them and what information they require. (might be too much information for no palatable reason)
 - in the above/below message, it would be nice to know if the message has been sent inboxMessage (I don't think it's possible to know until after?
 Well, it's possible but not a massive deal for now)
 - Whether a message was sent automatically by the bot or not.
 - fix up the inferno renders at the top, they're a bit of a mess, ya'll.